 Echeandia

-Echeandia is a genus placed in the in the Anthericaceae family by the Angiosperm Phylogeny Group II, 2003.
+Echeandia Ortega is a genus placed in the Anthericaceae family by the Angiosperm Phylogeny Group II, 2003.
 Later revisions dissolved Antheriaceae and put Echeandia in Agavoideae subfamily of Asparagaceae.
 Plants in this genus are closely related to Anthericum and are perennials growing from corms with enlarged storage roots.
 Echeandia has fused stamens whereas Anthericum has spreading/free stamens.
-There are around 80 species occurring from the southwestern United States through central America to South America, with the majority of the species from Mexico.
+There are around 80 species occurring from the southwestern United States through Central America to South America, with the majority of the species from Mexico.
 Flowers are usually yellow.

 Echeandia formosa, Alessandro MarinelloEcheandia formosa, Alessandro MarinelloEcheandia formosa, Alessandro MarinelloEcheandia formosa, Alessandro Marinello